carlosperate/awesome-microbit/README.md

 ## Programming

 ### Python

 - [MicroPython](http://microbit-micropython.readthedocs.io) - Port of MicroPython, a Python 3 implementation for microcontrollers and constrained environments.

 #### Editors

+- [microbit.org Python editor](https://python.microbit.org) - The official online Python editor from the micro:bit foundation website.
+- [microbit.co.uk Python editor](http://microbit.co.uk/app/#create:xyelfe) - Original Python editor from microbit.co.uk, contains an older version of MicroPython.
 - [Mu](http://codewith.mu) - A "micro" editor for MicroPython and the BBC micro:bit.
 - [Atom microbit-python package](https://github.com/Giannie/atom-microbit-python) - Flash Python code to your micro:bit directly from the Atom text editor.
-- [microbit website](https://www.microbit.org/code/) - Includes the Code Kingdoms, PXT, Microsoft Blocks, Touch Develop, and Python editors.
 - [create.withcode.uk](https://create.withcode.uk) - A Python online editor and simulator that supports the micro:bit MicroPython ([instructions](http://community.computingatschool.org.uk/resources/4479)).

-#### Libraries
+#### micro:bit Libraries

+- [Servo Class](https://github.com/microbit-playground/microbit-servo-class) - A simple class for controlling servos on the microbit using PWM.
+- [PCA9685](https://github.com/gingemonster/PCA9685-Python-Microbit) - A simple python class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver using the I2C interface.

+#### Desktop libraries

 - [MicroPeri](https://github.com/c0d3st0rm/microperi) - Run Python programs on your computer with the same micro:bit MicroPython API and connecting a micro:bit as an external peripheral device or sensor.
 - [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python package that emulates the micro:bit as defined by the micro:bit MicroPython API.
 - [bluezero](https://github.com/ukBaz/python-bluezero) - A Python package to interface with Bluetooth devices, with examples for the micro:bit.

 ### Javascript and PXT

 - [PXT](https://codethemicrobit.com) - The Programming eXperience Toolkit for the micro:bit provides a Blocks interface and JavaScript as the underlying written language.
 - [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
 It also offers a WebIDE for written code and blocks.
 - [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).

+#### Desktop libraries

+- [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) - Control a micro:bit from Node.js using BLE.

 ### C/C++

 - [C/C++ runtime](https://lancaster-university.github.io/microbit-docs/) - Guidance on how to start using the runtime in C/C++ including full documentation of the APIs, drivers, and types that make up the micro:bit runtime.
 Bluetooth documentation includes a link to the original *.hex file that ships on the micro:bit devices.

+#### Editors

 - [Micro:Pi](https://github.com/Bottersnike/Micro-Pi) - A C/C++ editor with serial monitor and deploy functionality.
 Written in Python with an installer (ATM Linux only, but could be manually installed in any OS) that includes all dependencies.

 ### Other Languages

 - [Touch Develop](https://www.microbit.co.uk/create-code#touchdevelopEditor) - A flexible, text-based programming language with an interactive visual component.
 - [Rust on BBC micro:bit](https://github.com/SimonSapin/rust-on-bbc-microbit) - Describes the experience and steps of compiling Rust code for the micro:bit with and without interaction with the runtime DAL.
 - [Microsoft Blocks](https://www.microbit.co.uk/app/#create:xczaux) - A Block interface that produces Touch Develop code.
 - [Scratch for BBC micro:bit](http://www.picaxe.com/BBC-microbit) - Using micro:bit with Scratch / S2Bot as a bluetooth 'games controller' (needs specific BLED112 Bluetooth dongle).
-- [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit) - Control a micro:bit from Node.js using BLE.

 ### Programming Tools